fetchai/docs-archived/docs/machine-learning/smart-contract-example.md

 ### Persistent storage

-A full explanation of persistent storage is given <a href="/etch-language/persistent-globals" target=_blank>here</a>.
-In brief, however, the ledger maintains a state database for smart contracts to store objects.
+The ledger maintains a state database for smart contracts to store objects.
 In this example we indicate our intention to access the model in the state database with `use model_state`, we store our model in the state database using `set()`, and we recover it for use with `get()`.
 It's important to consider carefully what make sense to store in the state database, and what should be managed locally.

+A full explanation of persistent storage is given <a href="/etch-language/persistent-globals" target=_blank>here</a>.

 ### Separately callable functions